Layan59/SWE485ProjectGroup2/README.md

 [HUTOON]
 I handled the visualizations for clustering algorithms.
 I created clear visual representations for K-Means, DBSCAN, and HAC using PCA to show how the data was grouped.

+[Abrar]

+Designed and implemented the unsupervised learning algorithm (clustering) for the project.
+• Preprocessed the dataset for clustering (e.g., removing class labels).